 /Hissing Prigs In Static Couture

 /Touch & Go Records

 As I noted in making I Am A Cracked Machine my best track of the 90s a few months ago, this band were light years ahead of their time, and sadly appear to have been forgotten by many journos as various new bands have begun appearing sounding an awful lot like Dayton’s finest.
 Anyway, let’s recap.
 New-wave-electro-punk-rock with a great line in vocal treatments, samples and fucked-up lyrics, nothing ever really made a whole lot of sense with this lot but somehow it all just worked.
 If you can hunt out a copy, go get it.
 Now.
-Or ask me to play it you next time I see you – it’s rarely left my iPod ever.
+Or ask me to play it to you next time I see you – it’s rarely left my iPod ever.

 /Ladies And Gentlemen We Are Floating In Space

 Seventy minutes detailing heartbreak, heroin addiction and love in more detail than the listener perhaps needed to know, but the music that surrounds it is utterly, utterly astonishing.
 Taking the droning, spaced-out rock from previous albums and taking it to a whole new level, this album took an age to be produced and mastered simply because Jason Pierce wanted the “perfect” sound.
-The time and effort was worth it, as he did reach the perfect sound after all, and every single song is pretty much perfect in composition too.
+The time and effort were worth it, as he did reach the perfect sound after all, and every single song is pretty much perfect in composition too.
 So how a remaster/re-release could improve on it was a question that was finally answered late last year, when it was shown that it could sound even more amazing – and it wasn’t just the “proper” version of the title track that made it that way, either.
 And live?
 This album exists on another planet in the live arena.